Sustain / Real Bread Campaign / About

 We know that this wide diversity of people is not as well reflected as it should be in our work and international network and are working to improve this.
 Examples include:

 • Reviewing the Campaign ambassador role and recruitment process in 2018/19.
-Doing so again in 2021, particularly welcoming volunteers whose inclusion will help to broaden the diversity of our representatives in all senses – who they are and how they relate to Real Bread.
+We did so again in 2021, promoting our open invitation in particular to people whose inclusion will help to broaden the diversity of our representatives in all senses – who they are and how they relate to Real Bread.

 • The We Are Real Bread initiative to celebrate and give greater visibility to people behind the rise of Real Bread who are often unseen and uncelebrated.